huntdatacenter/huntdatacenter.github.io/_posts/2018-11-23-introduction-to-jujuna.markdown

 categories: jujuna introduction update
 ---

 At [HUNT Cloud](https://www.ntnu.edu/huntgenes/hunt-cloud) we run our scientific services based on OpenStack orchestrated by Juju.
 Such cloud deployments rely on a large set of collaborative softwares, and upgrades can sometimes cause considerable pain.
-We are therefore introducing [Jujuna](https://github.com/huntdatacenter/jujuna) - a tool to simplify the validation of Juju-based OpenStack upgrades.
+We are therefore introducing [Jujuna](https://github.com/huntdatacenter/jujuna) - a tool to simplify the validation of OpenStack upgrades with Juju.

 <!--more-->